 Generation X Finance was created in late 2006 as a means for discussing financial issues that are important to this unique generation.
-Generally speaking, it includes those who were born between 1965-1980, sandwiched between the Baby Boomers and Generation Y. That isn’t to say the topics here aren’t applicable to others, but the primary focus is to help people get their debt under control, establish a successful career, and begin to accumulate wealth.
+Generally speaking, it includes those who were born between 1965-1980, sandwiched between the Baby Boomers and Generation Y. That isn’t to say the topics here aren’t applicable to others, but the primary focus is to help people get their debt under control, save money, establish a successful career or personal business, invest in yourself, help improve your credit score (but what is a good credit score?), and begin to accumulate wealth as we work toward saving the right amount for retirement.

 I wanted to put together a resource that was written for this generation, by this generation.
 There are plenty of resources out there that are written by individuals who can provide a wealth of financial knowledge, but they may lack the connection to the unique issues and circumstances of this generation.
 My commentary, along with the great discussion by the readers provide a unique and helpful resource tailored to Generation X’s financial concerns.
 So if you are interested in learning how to become a millionaire please do follow along.